 Further appointments: N/A

-Advocate Denise Fisher SC holds a BA and LLB degrees from the University of Witwatersrand.
-Fisher, who is a member of Group One, joined the Bar in 1989 and was conferred silk in 2010.
-She chaired the Johannesburg Bar Council’s committee which drafted its Equity and Diversity and Harassment policies.
-Since 2011, she has acted as a judge for 19 weeks in total and handed down 41 written judgments.
+Fisher holds a BA and LLB degrees from the University of the Witwatersrand if an accredited mediator.
+She joined the Johannesburg Bar in 1989 and was actively involved in its affairs, including chairing the committee which drafted the Equity and Diversity and Harassment policies.

 Asked by Chief Justice Mogoeng Mogoeng about her experiences working as a female advocate, Fisher said that when she first started off in the profession she was “given very few opportunities to act in matters of some substance” and was also “not given many briefs.”